House music: UK: Acid house, rave culture and the Second Summer of Love

 With house music already important in the 1980s dance club scene, eventually house penetrated the UK singles chart.
 London DJ "Evil" Eddie Richards spun at dance parties as resident at the Clink Street club.
 Richards' approach to house focuses on the deep basslines.
 Nicknamed the UK's "Godfather of House", he and Clink co-residents Kid Batchelor and Mr. C played a key role in early UK house.
 House first charted in the UK in Wolverhampton following the success of the Northern Soul scene.
-The record generally credited as the first house hit in the UK was Farley "Jackmaster" Funk's "Love Can't Turn Around", which reached #10 in the UK singles chart in September 1986.
+The record generally credited as the first house hit in the UK was Farley "Jackmaster" Funk's "Love Can't Turn Around", which reached number 10 in the UK singles chart in September 1986.

 In January 1987, Chicago DJ/artist Steve "Silk" Hurley's "Jack Your Body" reached number one in the UK, showing it was possible for house music to achieve crossover success in the main singles chart.
 The same month also saw Raze enter the top 20 with "Jack the Groove", and several other house hits reached the top ten that year.
-Stock Aitken Waterman (SAW) expensively-produced productions for Mel and Kim, including the number-one hit "Respectable", added elements of house to their previous Europop sound.
+Stock Aitken Waterman (SAW) expensively produced productions for Mel and Kim, including the number-one hit "Respectable", added elements of house to their previous Europop sound.
 SAW session group Mirage scored top-ten hits with "Jack Mix II" and "Jack Mix IV", medleys of previous electro and Europop hits rearranged in a house music style.
 Key labels in the rise of house music in the UK included: